-SPF has an interface for Input Manager and Process Planner [72].
+SFP has an interface for Input Manager and Process Planner (Suh et al. 2003).
 The roles of the Input Manager are to interface with CAD data (STEP AP203) and recognize manufacturing features.
 The output is stored in the Manufacturing Feature Database.
 The Process Planner determines the processing sequence, operations, fixtures, set-ups and cutting tools required to machine the features.
-It also optimises these native parameters based on the Machining Knowledge to arrive at a native STEP-NC program.
+It also optimizes these native parameters based on the Machining Knowledge to arrive at a native STEP-NC program.

-(2) From CAM to Native CNC Process Plan

-The information in an ISO 14649 part program is converted into the internal data format, i.e. process sequence in the form of "process sequence graphs" (figure 12) [70].
+4.5.2 From CAM to native CNC process plan.
+The information in an ISO 14649 part program is converted into the internal data format, i.e. a process sequence in the form of 'process sequence graphs' (figure 12) (Suh et al. 2002a).